Coronavirus (COVID-19) Testing and Information

 Through our virtual visit app, Doctors Care Anywhere, our providers can now order testing for the coronavirus (COVID-19) for patients who are currently experiencing symptoms of the coronavirus.
 Testing does not occur in our centers.
-The address for our drive-thru specimen collection testing site will only be shared with patients if they receive a testing order from one of our providers.
+The address for our drive-thru specimen collection testing site will be shared with patients after they receive a testing order from one of our providers.
 Only patients with a scheduled appointment and official testing order will be admitted at the specimen collection site.

 If you think you have been exposed to the coronavirus (COVID-19) and have developed symptoms such as fever, cough or difficulty breathing, we encourage you to speak with a Doctors Care provider using the Doctors Care Anywhere virtual urgent care app.
 To prevent exposure to others, please do not come into a center.